 - a.
-Signal frequencies above 18 GHz are prone to response errors due to modes in the Type-N connector used.
+Signal frequencies above 18 GHz are prone to additional response errors due to modes in the Type-N connector used.
+Only analyzers with frequency Option 526 that do not also have input connector Option C35 will have these modes.
 With the use of Type-N to APC 3.5 mm adapter part number 1250-1744, there are nominally six such modes.
 The effect of these modes with this connector are included within these specifications. - b.
 See the Electronic Attenuator (Option EA3) chapter for Frequency Response using the electronic attenuator. - c.
 For Sweep Type = FFT, add the RF flatness errors of this table to the IF Frequency Response errors.
 An additional error source, the error in switching between swept and FFT sweep types, is nominally ±0.01 dB and is included within the "Absolute Amplitude Error" specifications. - d.
 Specifications apply with DC coupling at all frequencies.
 With AC coupling, specifications apply at frequencies of 50 MHz and higher.
-Statistical observations at 10 MHz and lower show that most instruments meet the specifications, but a few percent of instruments can be expected to have errors that, while within the specified limits, are closer to those limits than the measurement uncertainty guardband, and thus are not warranted.
-The effect at 20 to 50 MHz is negligible, but not warranted. - e.
-Specifications for frequencies > 3.5 GHz apply for sweep rates ≤100 MHz/ms. - f.
+Statistical observations at 10 MHz and lower show that most instruments meet the specification, but a few percent of instruments can be expected to have errors that, while within the specified limits, are closer to those limits than the measurement uncertainty guardband, and thus are not warranted.
+The AC coupling effect at 20 to 50 MHz is negligible, but not warranted. - e.
+Band 0 is extendable (set "Extend Low Band" to On) to 3.7 GHz instead of 3.6 GHz in instruments with frequency option 508, 513 or 526 and serial number is equal with or greater than the following: US54490126, MY54490690, or SG54490127.
+Band 0 can also be extendable in earlier instruments with firmware of version A.16.13 or later and a field adjustment to perform that extension.
+Subject to these conditions, statistical observations show that performance nominally fits within the same range within the 3.6 to 3.7 GHz frequencies as within the next lower specified frequency range, but is not warranted. - f.
+Specifications for frequencies > 3.5 GHz apply for sweep rates ≤100 MHz/ms. - g.
 Preselector centering applied.